LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 same user interface mechanisms as the rest of LumoSQL, and SQLite.

-* LumoSQL will improve SQLite quality and privacy compliance by introducing optional on-disk checksums including in the existing official SQLite btree format.
+* LumoSQL will improve SQLite quality and privacy compliance by introducing optional on-disk checksums for storage backends including to the original SQLite btree format.
+This will give real-time row-level corruption detection.

 * LumoSQL will improve SQLite quality and privacy compliance by introducing optional storage backends that are more crash-resistent, starting with LMDB